 DDT 244.
-ADVANCED 3D MODELING (1-4-3) PREREQUISITES: DDT 144
+ADVANCED 3D MODELING (1-4-3) PREREQUISITES: DDT 144 or instructor approval.

 This course is designed to challenge the imagination of the student in a three dimensional problem-solving environment using solids modeling software.
 Upon completion, a student should be able to create parts in 3D models, produce working drawings and understand basic simulations.